ramzibou0735/aerial-autonomy-stack/supplementary/PREINSTALL_WSL.md

 # Install X11 apps and xserver
 sudo apt install x11-apps
-sudo apt install x11-xserver-utils xclock # A new window with a clock should appear
+sudo apt install x11-xserver-utils

+xclock # Test: a new window with a clock should appear
 ```

 > [!WARNING]